AeJohnson13/cs301/README.md

 ## Purpose
   RPN Calc implements a simple reverse polish notation calculator within a commmand line interface.
 It does this while also fullfilling the additional requirement of utilizing hand written x86 Assembly language.
 Numbers within the equation are stored as c++ floats, c++ std:string, and x86 QWORD, so some precission is lost in conversion, so the final `std::cout` will only display 6 digits of precision.
 ## Implementation
 * RPN Calc is implemented primarily in C++ with some additional x86 Assembly performing simple arithmetic operation.
-It operates in `white true` loop that will run until the user inputs an empty line, the specific logic is detailed in the below diagram.
+It operates in `white true` loop that will run until the user inputs an empty line.
+The specific logic that occurs within the loop is detailed in the below diagram.

 ![RPN Calc](https://github.com/user-attachments/assets/9888b84c-9dc7-4c9d-b6ba-670d3af7c4f6)